KhasrulAlam/KhasrulAlam/README.md

 ## 🚀 About Me
+I’m currently pursuing a Master's in Data Science at the University of Potsdam, Germany, building on my background in Computer Science and Engineering from Daffodil International University, Bangladesh.
+I’m passionate about turning data into actionable insights and leveraging cutting-edge techniques to solve real-world problems.

-I'm a full-stack developer proficient in MERN stack, dedicated to crafting robust and efficient web solutions.
-I hold a BSc in Computer Science and Engineering from Daffodil International University, Bangladesh.
-For inquiries or collaboration opportunities, feel free to reach out to me via email at smka.shakil@gmail.com.
+With a strong foundation in programming and analytics, I’m now focusing on expanding my expertise in data science, machine learning, and AI.
+I’m always open to new challenges and collaborations, so feel free to reach out to me at smka.shakil@gmail.com.

 ## 🛠 Skills
-HTML, CSS, Bootstrap, Tailwind CSS, Javascript, React, NodeJs & ExpressJs, API, Database (MongoDB)
+Excel, MySql, Tableau, Python

+## 💼 Key Projects
+Sales Data Analysis: Analyzed sales data to identify trends, customer segmentation, and forecast future sales using Excel and Tableau.
+Customer Churn Prediction: Built a machine learning model in Python to predict customer churn for a telecommunications company, improving retention strategy.
+SQL Queries for Business Insights: Wrote complex SQL queries to extract actionable insights from large datasets, focusing on financial and customer data.